STAY LIT. SUBSCRIBE TO OUR NEWSLETTER.

 Vegetative growth is when stems and foliage are the predominant focus of the plant’s energy use and resulting growth.
 Generally speaking, mild growing conditions are best to stimulate vigorous leaf growth.
 Conditions that favor vegetative growth include lower electrical conductivity (EC), higher water content (WC), lower vapor pressure deficit (VPD), lower light intensity, and an overall stress-free environment.

-Although cannabis vegetative growth is most notably associated with the phase between clone and flowering, it’s possible to use vegetative cues to nudge plants back into vegetative growth at any point in their lifecycle.
+Although cannabis vegetative growth is most notably associated with the phase between clone and flowering, vegetative cues can be used to nudge plants back into vegetative growth at any point in their lifecycle.

 Generative Growth